Clinical Psychology Services

 Sleep disorders

-I have a particular interest in how estrogen and progesterone influence ADHD, autism, and other mental health symptoms across the lifespan, including premenstrually, at perimenopause, and menopause.
+I have an interest in how estrogen influences ADHD, autism, and other mental health symptoms across the lifespan, including premenstrually, at perimenopause, and menopause.

 Therapy is delivered from a neurodiversity-affirming perspective.
 I use evidence-based talking therapies, including Acceptance and Commitment Therapy (ACT) and Cognitive Behavioural Therapy (CBT).